kallewoof/kerl/README.md

 # kerl
+Kerl lets you set up a command line tool in C in a few lines of code, where adding commands takes one line.

-Readline extension for command line tools in C, with command completion, persistent history support, and so on.
+It is a readline extension, with inherent command completion, persistent history support, and so on.

 ## Example